Show Line Numbers in SSMS

-To enable line numbers, click Tools at the top menu bar and select Options.
+To enable line numbers in Management Studio, click Tools at the top menu bar and select Options.

 Navigate to Text Editor > Transact-SQL > General and tick Line Numbers.